MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide_Intro.md

 - [Normal Map](#normal-map)
 - [Height Map](#height-map)

-Each map will be apart of the texture set for the block, each one layered one on top of the other to drive different values in the texture.
-This process allows a creator to have a strong control over how a block will render when placed in the world.
+Each map will be part of the texture set for the block, with each one layered on top of the other to drive different values in the texture.
+This process allows a creator to have strong control over how a block will render when placed in the world.

 > [!IMPORTANT]
-> Not all PBR texture sets require all six maps.
-Leaving empty maps will cause the Texture set to use the default value that is used by the Vanilla texture set information.
+> Not all PBR texture sets require all maps.
+Leaving empty maps will cause the texture set to use the default value used by the Vanilla texture set information.

 ### Metallic Map

-A Metallic map is a greyscale texture that will drive how metallic the texture will look.
+A Metallic map is a grayscale texture that will drive how metallic the texture will look.

-- A pixel that is set to black is considered a value of `0` and will treat the pixel as non-metallic.
-Examples of non-metallic objects would be grass, dirt, tree bark.
+- A pixel that is set to black is considered a value of `0` and the pixel is non-metallic.
+Examples of non-metallic objects would be grass, dirt, or tree bark.
 - A pixel that is set to white is considered a value of `1` and will treat the pixel as 100% metal.
-Examples of metallic objects would be iron, gold, copper.
+Examples of metallic objects would be iron, gold, or copper.
-- Since the map is in greyscale, you can set values in-between `0` and `1`.
+- Because the map is in grayscale, you can set values between `0` and `1`.

 ### Emissive Map

-An Emissive map is a greyscale texture that will drive how much the texture will glow.
+An Emissive map is a grayscale texture that will drive how much the texture will glow, or emit light.

-- A pixel that is set to black is considered a value of `0` and will treat the pixel not glowing.
+- A pixel that is set to black is considered a value of `0` and is not glowing.
-- A pixel that is set to white is considered a value of `1` and will treat the pixel glowing at it's brightest.
+- A pixel that is set to white is considered a value of `1` and is glowing at its brightest.
-- Since the map is in greyscale, you can set values in-between `0` and `1`.
+- Because the map is in grayscale, you can set values between `0` and `1`.

 ### Roughness Map

-A Roughness map is a greyscale texture that will drive the 'roughness' look and feel of the texture.
+A Roughness map is a grayscale texture that will drive the 'roughness' look of the texture.

 - A pixel that is set to black is considered a value of `0` and will treat the pixel as very smooth.
-Examples of this would be objects like smooth marble, glass, smooth plastic.
+Examples of this would be objects like smooth marble, glass, or smooth plastic.
 - A pixel that is set to white is considered a value of `1` and will treat the pixel as very rough.
-Examples of this would include brick, tree bark, stones.
+Examples of this would include brick, tree bark, or stones.
-- Since the map is in greyscale, you can set values in-between `0` and `1`.
+- Because the map is in grayscale, you can set values between `0` and `1`.

 ### Normal Map

-A Normal map is a RGB texture that controls depth and how light will behave when a light ray hits the texture.
+A Normal map is a RGB texture that controls depth and how light behaves when a light ray hits the texture.

-- Since Normal maps use RGB, you can create surface details that gives the texture the appearance of a sculpted 3D object.
+- Because Normal maps use RGB, you can create surface details that give the texture the appearance of a sculpted 3D object.
-- Setting the RGB values to `128`,`128`, `255` respectively will result in a flat appearance of the the pixel.
+- Setting the RGB values to `128`,`128`,`255` respectively will result in a flat appearance of the the pixel.

 > [!CAUTION]
-> Unless you have had previous experience with creating normal maps, it is recommended that you do not create normal maps by hand.
-There are third party software available to assist with creating normal maps.
+> Unless you have had previous experience with creating Normal maps, it is recommended that you do not create Normal maps by hand.
+Third party software is available to assist with creating Normal maps.

 ### Height Map

-A Height map is a greyscale texture that controls depth.
-Height maps act as an alternative to Normal maps but has limitations.
+A Height map is a grayscale texture that controls depth.
+Height maps act as an alternative to Normal maps, but have limitations.

 - A pixel that is set to black is considered a value of `0` and will cause the pixel to extrude inward.
 - A pixel that is set to white is considered a value of `1` and will cause the pixel to extrude outward.